Jordan Thompson (footballer): Stoke City

 Thompson joined EFL Championship club Stoke City on 17 January 2020 for an undisclosed fee.
 Thompson had previously worked with manager Michael O'Neill at International level with Northern Ireland.
 Thompson made 15 appearances for Stoke in 2019–20, helping the team avoid relegation and finish in 15th place.
 He scored his first goal for Stoke in a 3–1 defeat to Tottenham Hotspur in the EFL Cup on 23 December 2020.
 In the 2020–21 season Thompson, formed a midfield partnership alongside John Obi Mikel, making 40 appearances.
 Thompson struggled with injuries in 2021–22, undergoing knee surgery in December 2021 and damaging ankle ligaments in April 2022.

 In April 2022, Thompson signed a new two-year contract with Stoke keeping him contracted until June 2024.
+Thompson made 38 appearances in 2022–23 as Stoke finished in 16th position.
+Thompson was sent-off for dissent on 1 January 2024 against Ipswich Town.
+Thompson made 35 appearances in 2023–24, scoring twice both against Birmingham City.
+At the end of the season Stoke triggered a one-year contract extension to Thompson's contract.
+Thompson struggled with injuries in 2024–25, making 26 appearances, as Stoke avoided relegation on the final day of the season, finishing in 18th.
+Thompson departed the club upon the expiration of his contract after making 178 appearances in all competitions.

+Preston North End

+Following his departure from Stoke, Thompson signed a two-year contract with Preston North End effective from 1 July 2025.

 International career

 Thompson has represented Northern Ireland at various age levels.
 He made his international debut in May 2018.
 He started for the first time in a friendly against Luxembourg at Windsor Park on 5 September 2019.